-Each employment agreement prohibits the executive from engaging in competitive employment or business endeavors during a "restriction period" and also prohibit the executive, during the restriction period, from soliciting the employment of company employees or any tenant, leasing representative, property manager, vendor, customer or client of ours.
+Each employment agreement prohibits the executive from engaging in competitive employment or business endeavors during a "restriction period" and also prohibits the executive, during the restriction period, from soliciting the employment of company employees or employees of its subsidiaries or any employee, consultant or independent contractor of the Company or its subsidiaries.
 The "restriction period" includes the period of the executive's employment and continues following a termination of executive's employment until the first anniversary of termination.